• Skip to primary navigation

 Jump to:

-Along with my little monologue, this Irish soda bread is one of the cornerstones of our St Patrick's Day family dinner each year.
-I hope it becomes one of your cherished traditions as well.
-Enjoy!
+Along with that little monologue, Nana's Irish Soda Bread has become one of the cornerstones of our family celebration.
+I hope it becomes part of your St. Patrick's Day table too.

 Recommended Reading: If you are interested learning more about the real man who became Saint Patrick, check out How the Irish Saved Civilization by Thomas Cahill.